The Social Security Disability Application Process

 Consult an Attorney

 The application process for Social Security Disability benefits may seem intimidating.
 The more information you have and the earlier you begin, however, the sooner you may qualify for benefits.
-An attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, can answer your Social Security Disability benefits questions and help you through the qualification process.
+An attorney from Leland Law in Downey, CA, can answer your Social Security Disability benefits questions and help you through the qualification process.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.